mathisbot/homomorph-rust/README.md

 # Homomorphic Encryption Scheme in Rust

-This repository contains a Rust implementation of an homomorphic encryption scheme targetting unsigned integers (other types of numbers are WIP).
+This repository contains a Rust implementation of an homomorphic encryption scheme.

 Homomorphic encryption allows computations to be performed on encrypted data without decrypting it, preserving the privacy of the data.
 Homomorphic encryption is still a subject of research today, and no system that is both secure and efficient has yet been found.

-I may also rewrite the crate to use traits to allow everyone to implement homomorphic operations for their structs.

-## Features

-- [X] Encryption/Decryption
-- [X] Homomorphic addition for `uint`
-- [ ] Homomorphic multiplication for `uint`
-- [ ] Other types of numbers
-- [ ] Other types of std data
+The crate provides a simple API to define a proper homomorphic implementation of any structure, but also provide an implementation for unsigned integers (other std types are a work in progress)

 ## Getting Started